fwdms/OpenFantasyRacing/README.md

 | PUT / PATCH | /photos/{photo} 	    | update 	| photos.update   | API        |
 | DELETE 	  | /photos/{photo} 	    | destroy  | photos.destroy  | API        |

+## Learning Laravel

+Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

+If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
+Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
+Boost your skills by digging into our comprehensive video library.